 Nicky Hector – co-founder of Life Ledger: Having witnessed the painful process of dealing with the administration of bereavement, Nicky co-founded Life Ledger, a platform aimed at simplifying and automating the death notification process.
 Using experience gained from launching ecommerce for Morrisons and product marketing at Ocado she is now rolling out Life Ledger.
 She is instrumental in transforming the way we deal with the practicalities of bereavement and is already helping hundreds of families across the country.

-Poppy Mardall – founder of Poppy’s Funerals: With a career art at Sotheby’s and volunteering at the Samaritan’s, Poppy set up Poppy’s Funerals after seeing television exposes on the funeral sector that she realised that she wanted to “empower and support people to have better experiences of funerals by making informed choice and gentle, thoughtful care the norm.”
+Poppy Mardall – founder of Poppy’s Funerals: Following a career in art at Sotheby’s and volunteering at the Samaritan’s, Poppy set up Poppy’s Funerals after seeing television exposes on the funeral sector that she realised that she wanted to “empower and support people to have better experiences of funerals by making informed choice and gentle, thoughtful care the norm.”
 Her thoughtful and empathetic approach to funerals and funeral sector is a lesson to us all.

 Dr Kathryn Mannix – author of “With the End in Mind”: a palliative care consultant and best-selling author, Kathryn has spent her career looking after those at the end of their lives.
 Her focus is to reshape the way we look at and talk about death and break the taboos and discomfort that surround the subject.
 With the End in Mind is a masterpiece in story telling, using every day encounters to examine how we do, and how we should deal with death.